horizon0514/termichat/README.md

 ## 🤝 Contributing

-YakChat is open source!
+Yak is open source!
 We welcome contributions from the community.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)